A Likely Geometry of Generative Models: Our likely geometry

-which naturally leads to the following update scheme. \begin{proposition}[Update Scheme] The update scheme for $u_{i},\mu_{i}$ and $z_{i}$ is

-\end{proposition} We denote the algorithm \textit{ProbGEORCE} (Probabilistic GEORCE) and display it in pseudo-code in Algorithm~\ref{al:prob_georce} in Appendix~\ref{ap:algorithms}, where we apply line-search in the update scheme using backtracking with parameter $\rho=0.5$ similar to \citep{georce}.
-We note that compared to the original, \textit{GEORCE}-algorithm for unreguralized geodesic construction, the only difference between the algorithms is that $\nu_{i}$ depends on $\lambda S (z_{i})$.

-Some generative models, such as diffusion models, apply a Euclidean background metric of high dimension.
-In this case $G=I$ and storing any matrix would be intractable.
-However, for a Euclidean metric, the update formulas reduce to \begin{corollary}[Euclidean Update Scheme] Assume $G=I$.
-The update scheme for $u_{i}$ and $z_{i}$ is
+where $z_{0}=a$ and $\nu_{s} := \lambda \restr{\nabla_{y}S(y)}{y=z_{s}}$. \end{proposition} \begin{proof} See Appendix~\ref{ap:pgeorce_cond}. \end{proof} Some generative models, such as diffusion models, apply a Euclidean background metric of high dimension.
+In this case, the update formulas simplify to \begin{corollary}[Euclidean update scheme] Assume $G=I$.
+The update scheme for $u_{s}$ and $z_{s}$ for $s=0,\dots,N_{\mathrm{grid}}-1$ is then

-where $\nu_{i} := \lambda \restr{\nabla_{y}S(y)}{y=z_{i}}$ \end{corollary} Thus, for a Euclidean metric, the algorithm has the same complexity as a gradient descent method.
-We illustrate the scalability of Corollary~\ref{cor:update_scheme_euclidean} to interpolation in noise space for a high-dimensional data using ControlNet \citep{zhang2023addingconditionalcontroltexttoimage} in Fig.~\ref{fig:cat_lambda}.
-Here we use the $\chi^{2}$-distribution as regularizing function on the norm of $z$ in eq.~\ref{eq:reg_fun}, since the norm of isotropic Gaussian follows a $\chi^{2}$-distributions.
+where $z_{0}=a$ and $\nu_{s} := \lambda \restr{\nabla_{y}S(y)}{y=z_{s}}$. \end{corollary} Thus, for a Euclidean metric, the algorithm has the same complexity as a gradient descent method.
+Given the update scheme in Proposition~\ref{prop:update_scheme}, the new iteration can be found similarly to \citet{georce}